 If you need adaptive technology to engage in work or study, Workbridge may be able to provide you with assistance (either equipment or training).
 Workbridge is a specialist employment service for people with all types of disability, injury or illness.

 Many websites sell low-vision aids and devices.
-For example, the Blind Foundation has an online shop.
+For example, Blind + Low Vision NZ has an online shop.